 Both of them trigger a side-effect for the change of reactive values.
 But the differences between watch and watchEffect methods are the followings:

-runs once when the component mounts then it executes the callback function for the change of dependency variables. - The
+1. The watch method runs lazily by default.
+It does not get executed when the component mounts.
+But watchEffect runs once when the component mounts then it executes the callback function for the change of dependency variables.

-accepts 3 arguments.
-The first is the list of reactive values, the second is a callback function and the third is an object with some options. - In
+2. The watchEffect method accepts 2 arguments, a callback function and an object with some options.
+But watch accepts 3 arguments.
+The first is the list of reactive values, the second is a callback function and the third is an object with some options.

 In this article, I will use Vue 3 composition API with script setup, not options API.
 Because it gives much more flexibility while writing our Vue application.